 This encounter meant to give my actions consequences, but the reward and the scripted nature of our interaction rang false.
 For all of Red Dead Redemption 2’s attention to detail, this NPC wasn’t an entity who existed before I found him.
 Which is to say he literally exists because of me and my importance as a player.
 He was spawned in as I came near, solely to be rescued by me, and then again to reward me for it.
 Enemies are magically summoned for me to gun down; I’ve watched them blip into existence on my radar during certain events.
 NPCs exist in orbit of the player, for the player.
 This is true to varying degrees in all games, but it feels particular pronounced due to Red Dead Redemption 2's attempt at a meticulous and believable space.
 As a result, Red Dead Redemption 2’s open world often captures the beauty and detail of real spaces—I’ve never seen grass of these particularly perfect colors before—but it never manages to treat its citizens with equal care or give them life beyond their service to the player.
 How can it, when these people exist to serve me and when I can decide to kill them with the single press of a button?

 I avoid towns more often than not in the game.
 I get too distracted by the animatronic people and their play-acting lives.
 Perhaps I’ve been playing games so long that I can’t help but see the puppeteer’s strings here but plenty of other game series sidestep this.
 The Witcher 3's city of Novigrad is exactly that: a city.
 So is Yakuza’s Kamurocho.
 There is a sense that things happen irrespective of me, if only through implication.
 Red Dead Redemption 2's town of Valentine is movie set.
 Much of that has to do with its people and how they exist only for my benefit.
 It’s not even about being more “realistic”, or creating better AI; it’s about allowing these entities lives independent of their service to the player.
-In some cases, the game manages this—the various party scenes featuring Arthur and the gang back at camp treat the cast like nuances human beings.
+In some cases, the game manages this—the various party scenes featuring Arthur and the gang back at camp treat the cast like nuanced human beings.
 But this doesn’t happen in the broader world, especially during random events.
-These people don’t always align with the world they’re in and they certainly don’t always have to exist for me.
+These people don’t always align with the world they’re in.
+They certainly don’t always have to exist for me.
 When I’m out in the forest or riding on the plains, things seem calmer.
 Red Dead Redemption 2’s detailed environments are intoxicating enough that I forget myself for a time.
 But that silence always breaks.
 Suddenly, there are broken stagecoaches passengers on the side of the road, hillbilly ambushes, or a man caught in a bear trap.
 The world doesn’t want me to forget all the things I can do it or all the riches its characters want to give me.
 There’s so much content out there, all for me, that the game can’t help but summon its theme park actors and crafted set pieces.
 After all, the greatest crime I could commit would be to miss them.